PeterZhang888/Case-Study-in-HPC-1/CaseStudy Case3/README.md

 1. Main script

-`main.m` runs the scripts for Questions 2, 3, and 4 in sequence, so that all demonstrations and numerical results can be reproduced from a single MATLAB file.
+`main.m` contains all computations and demonstrations required for Questions 2, 3, and 4.
+It performs:
+- generation of covariance matrices
+- execution of the Conjugate Gradient method
+- computation of residuals and condition numbers
+- generation of plots and saved outputs

 2. Function files